Kraft recalls 83,000 cases of American cheese singles over ‘gagging’ risk

 Kraft Singles, in the now well-known individually wrapped packaging, were introduced to the market in 1965.

-The processed cheese product were a hit with American households as they proved to be a convenient method of obtaining and utilising individual slices.
+The processed cheese product was a hit with American households as it proved to be a convenient method of obtaining and utilising individual slices.

 But in more recent years Kraft Singles have generated public debate for its highly processed nature and somewhat imitation-feeling texture.